Delegates' Version: Later versions

 Though the Delegates' Version was recognized as having an elegant style, its use of classical Chinese limited its usefulness for commoners to understand.
 Notably, two members of the Delegates' Version translation committee, Walter Henry Medhurst and John Stronach, decided to introduce a new translation in Nanjing Mandarin and known as the Nanking Version.
 Medhurst translated the Old Testament and Stronach carried out the translation of the New Testament.
 The entire Bible was published by the British and Foreign Bible Society in 1856 and became the first translation not based on literary Chinese.

+The Imperial Edition of the New Testament (君王版新約全書 (Jūnwáng-bǎn Xīnyuē Quánshū)), also known as the Cixi Bible (慈禧聖經 (Cíxǐ Shèngjīng)) is a specially produced edition of the Delegates' Version, presented to Empress Dowager Cixi on the occasion of her sixtieth birthday in 1894.
+Organized through contributions from Chinese Christian women and several missionary societies, the version presented to Cixi was bound in silver boards, and housed in a matching silver casket.
+The edition is distinguished by its gilt decoration, black Morocco leather binding with allegorical figures of birds and bamboo, the words Salvation Bible (救世聖經 (Jiùshì Shèngjīng)) on the front, and a title page in Chinese and English highlighting its provenance.
+Although two hundred and fifty copies were printed from the same type in Shanghai, only four were known to be extant as of 2004.

 Several other translations were produced in classical Chinese, as well as in regional Chinese languages.
 However, by 1890 at the General Conference of the Protestant Missionary of China, it was agreed that a Chinese Bible should be produced that would be acceptable to all Protestant denominations, which resulted in the Chinese Union Version published in 1919.